mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/module1.rst

 .. note:: with BIG-IQ 6.0, we only support F5 Virtual edition for tier1.
   With BIG-IQ 6.0.1, we will support F5 HW also.

-.. warning:: Depending on the exec commit of 6.1, it would be good to say whether 6.1 will automate tier1 deployment or not

 Tier2 management - how does this work ?
 ---------------------------------------